infomixinfo/infomixinfo.github.io/_posts/2017-3-13-lvm-walkthrough.md

  Now create 2 logical volumes in the volume group.
 The first command with option -L will allocate 5GB where as the second command with option -l gives the number of extents.
-It can also be expressed as a percentage of the total available space as shown in the example.
+It can also be expressed as a percentage of the total available space as shown in the example. lvdisplay will list the logical volumes.

  ![_config.yml]({{ site.baseurl }}/images/image009.png)